videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/meeting-events.md

 # Meeting Events - React Native

-VideoSDK provides multiple types of events which can be listened to know the current state of the meeting.
+VideoSDK provides several types of events that can be listened to in order to determine the current state of the meeting.

-Here are the events which specifically relate to the meeting.
+Here are the events specifically related to the meeting:

-### onMeetingJoined
+### onMeetingJoined()

 - This event is triggered when the meeting is successfully joined.
-- This event can be subscribed from the `useMeeting` hook.
+- It can be subscribed to using the `useMeeting` hook.

-### onMeetingLeft
+### onMeetingLeft()

 - This event is triggered when the meeting is left.
-- This event can be subscribed from the `useMeeting` hook.
+- It can be subscribed to using the `useMeeting` hook.

-### onSpeakerChanged
+### onSpeakerChanged()

-- This event is triggered when the active speaker in the meeting gets changed.
+- This event is triggered when there is a change in the active speaker during the meeting.
-- This event can be subscribed from the `useMeeting` hook.
+- It can be subscribed to using the `useMeeting` hook.

-### onPresenterChanged
+### onPresenterChanged()

-- This event is triggered when the presenter in the meeting gets changed.
+- This event is triggered when there is a change in the presenter during the meeting.
-- This event can be subscribed from the `useMeeting` hook.
+- It can be subscribed to using the `useMeeting` hook.

 ### Example